jrebecchi/NUSID/README.md

 ## Philosophy

 NUSID wish to give you a starting point into your [Node.js](https://nodejs.org/en/) project with a complete user space and also a framework.
 This app is architectured in bundles, similarly as in the PHP framework [Symfony](https://symfony.com/).
-Feel free to adapt/modify the present bundles to make them fit your needs and imply add your own bundles as shown above.
+Feel free to adapt/modify the present bundles to make them fit your needs and simply add your own bundles as shown above.

 ## Want to contribute